giantswarm/nomi/docs/README.md

 ### Passing a string with the instructions via `--raw-instructions`

-The main difference is the input format, in which the instructions are entered.
-When using `--raw-instructions`, those are passed in a string fashion , e.g. `--raw-instructions="(sleep 1) (start 200 100) (stop-all)"`.
+When using `--raw-instructions`, the instructions are passed in a string fashion and a default systemd unit is used as benchmark application.
+An example of `raw-instructions` could be `--raw-instructions="(sleep 1) (start 200 100) (stop-all)"`.
 Each parenthesis represents a single instruction that will be executed in sequence and following the inline order.
 Therefore, a sleep instruction will be followed by a start (with Max: 200 and Duration: 100) and stop operations.

 ## Running Nomi